-Cold sores, also known as fever blisters, are small sores, or blister-like lesions on the face or inside the mouth.
-They usually cause pain, a burning sensation, or itching before they burst and crust over.
-Most commonly, cold sores appear on the lips, chin, cheeks, inside the nostrils, and less frequently on the gums or the palate (roof of the mouth).
+Cold sores are small sores, or blister-like lesions, that appear on the lips, chin, cheeks, inside the nostrils, and less frequently on the gums or the roof of the mouth.

-Cold sores are quite common.
-There is no cure or prevention for infected people, but steps can be taken to reduce their frequency and duration.
+There is no way to cure or prevent cold sores, but steps can be taken to reduce their frequency and duration.

 Fast facts on cold sores